project-oak/oak/experimental/offline_attestation/README.md

   enclave that generated the private key.
 The public key and attestation report are then made availble to clients.
-- Encrypted communications: Clients use the public key (once they are satisfied byt the evidence that only appropriate enclaves would have access to the private key) to encrypt requests to the server.
+- Encrypted communications: Clients use the public key (once they are satisfied by the evidence that only appropriate enclaves would have access to the private key) to encrypt requests to the server.
 Clients also provide additional information (e.g. the client's public key) in the request to allow the server to encrypt the response.

 Since the same public key is used for encrypting all requests this approach does not have the same forward secrecy that is provided by ephemeral keys in the interactive handshake.
-Avoiding the need to a handshake has some advantages
+Avoiding the need for a handshake has some advantages
 though:

 - Reduced bandwith and latency